 Figures should be prepared on a computer.
-Color figures are published only in the electronic version of the journal.
-When choosing colors authors should avoid ambiguities that may arise in black and white printing.
+In general, color figures are not accepted: In rare cases, color printing of individual artwork is possible on condition that the author assumes the extra costs.
 It is recommended that the size of the figure in the manuscript be reproducible in the final printed version without scaling.
 Keep words and figures within the artwork to a minimum.
 Curves should be numbered and the numbers must be explained in the figure captions.
 Enlarged figure parts could be shown as separate figures rather than insets.
 For scanned photographs, indicate orientation (top-bottom) and scale.

-The paper may contain Electronic Supplementary Material (ESM) comprising the details of experiments, schemes, tables, and figures (including color ones) that overburden the main text.
+The paper may contain Electronic Supplementary Material (ESM) comprising the details of experiments, schemes, tables, and figures (including color ones) that overburden the main text but are of importance for experts in the corresponding fields of science.
 ESM of a published paper is available on the Internet for free.
+The authors are requested to fill in a separate copyright transfer agreement for supplementary materials.